MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 - The MIM Self-Service Password Reset portal and Windows login screen  let users unlock their accounts without changing their passwords.
 - A new authentication gate, Phone Gate, was added to MIM.
 This enables user authentication via telephone call via the Microsoft Azure AD Multi-Factor Authentication Service.

-MIM 2016 release builds up to version 4.5.26.0 relied upon the customer to download a SDK that has been deprecated, and existing deployments should move to either using MIM SSPR with a custom MFA provider, or [Azure AD self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).
+MIM 2016 release builds up to version 4.5.26.0 relied upon the customer to download an SDK that has been deprecated, and existing deployments should move to either using MIM SSPR with a custom MFA provider, or [Azure AD self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).
 New deployments should use either a custom MFA provider or [Azure AD self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).

 ## Deploying MIM Self-Service Password Reset Portal using a custom provider for multi-factor authentication

 The following section describes how to deploy MIM self-service password reset portal, using a provider for multi-factor authentication.
 These steps are only necessary for customers who are not using Azure AD self-service password reset for their users.

-When using MFA, users authenticate with the system in order to verify their identity while trying to regain access to their account and resources.
+With MFA, users authenticate via the external provider in order to verify their identity while trying to regain access to their account and resources.
 Authentication can be via SMS or via telephone call.
 The stronger the authentication, the higher the confidence that the person trying to gain access is indeed the real user who owns the identity.
 Once authenticated, the user can choose a new password to replace the old one.

 ## Prerequisites to set up self-service account unlock and password reset using MFA